Deliveries returned to shop

 Returning items by post/courier.

-Please return items using your local postal/courier services.
+Please return items using your postal/courier services.
 They will have to be returned at your cost unless in accordance with your legal rights.
 Please obtain a certificate of posting/receipt as proof of postage as a minimum.
 Refunds for items returned by post/courier are credited to the original card used for payment, certain refunds may be made by cheque.
-If the item was a gift, the refund will go back to the sender.
+If the item was a gift, the refund will go back to the person on the billing account details.

-Please note: When you return goods, please ensure you fill out the returns slip and mark your parcel as “returned goods” otherwise it could cause your exchange/refund to be delayed.
+When you return goods, please ensure you fill out the returns form here .

 How long do I have to return an item?